 Over 1, 000 Cases Handled

-As an experienced trial lawyer and litigator in Atlanta, I, Attorney Coleman
+As an experienced trial lawyer and litigator in Cobb County, I, Attorney

-Sylvan, have a wealth of experience in defense against very serious criminal
+Coleman Sylvan, have a wealth of experience in defense against very serious

-charges.
-The last thing anyone wants is the threat of conviction hanging
+criminal charges.
+The last thing anyone wants is the threat of conviction

-over their heads, and that is why I am here to take away some of that
+hanging over their heads, and that is why I am here to take away some

 Call my firm today for a